efflepw/juicy-ui/README.md

 **At the moment**, you can't see a preview of all available components; they need to be imported manually.

+**At the moment**, components can't be used as-is for various situations, but you can reuse any code from the repository as you wish.

 ## Getting Started